usnistgov/oscal-tools/docs/content/demos/csx/_index.md

 Notwithstanding this support these applications should be regarded as *experimental* and suitable primarily for *demonstration* and *testing*.

+## Sample data

+Users who have OSCAL XML data (catalogs and profiles) may wish to try them in the demonstrations.

+For testing without providing your own data, some small sample test files are also available for [download](oscal-examples.zip).

+For creating "blank" OSCAL data (that is, valid tagging without meaningful contents), consider the [XSLT](/projects/xslt) OSCAL generator utility.

 ## Current demonstrations

 {{< accordian >}}